SADNESS: The Water Bearer

 Without our sadness, we can’t relax, we can’t release our tension in healthy ways, we can’t cry and restore fluidity to ourselves, and we can’t let go of things that aren’t working anyway.

-Without our sadness, tension piles up, unsaid words pile up, muscle tightness adds up, things we don’t need pile up, ideas we don’t believe any longer pile up, relationships that no longer work pile up, and we find ourselves crowded out of our real lives by a bunch of unnecessary debris.
+If we don’t know how to access our sadness, tension piles up, unsaid words pile up, muscle tightness adds up, things we don’t need pile up, ideas we’ve grown out of pile up, relationships that no longer work pile up, and we find ourselves crowded out of our real lives by a bunch of unnecessary debris.

 And then we can’t find the present moment with two hands and a flashlight, because we can’t find anything in all the clutter.
 When we don’t allow our sadness to do its proper work, we lose a great deal of our liveliness and flow; we lose ourselves, in a way.